From ancient Roman ruins to beachside retreats on the Mediterranean Sea, here are the absolute best things to do in Antalya, Turkey.

 5) Hit the rapids on an adrenaline-fueled rafting tour

-Around 90km away from Antalya is one of Turkey’s top white water rafting spots: Koprulu Canyon National Park.
+Around 90km away from Antalya is one of Turkey’s top rafting spots: Koprulu Canyon National Park.

-Home to the longest canyon in the country, this park is also an incredible spot for white water rafting and one of the top adventurous things to do in Antalya.
+Home to the longest canyon in the country, this park is also an incredible spot for rafting and one of the top adventurous Antalya attractions.